 - When we’re together, does it look like a good fit?

-cheating, as no commitments have been made yet.
-But if you begin to feel like you’re being unfaithful to someone, that is actually important information which helps you recognize which match is the right one for you.”
-In other words, your conscience may have already made the decision for you.
+cheating if no commitments were made, but if you begin feeling like you’re being unfaithful to someone, that’s actually important information that helps you identify which match is the right one for you.”
+In other words, your conscience may have already made the right decision.

 Tip #8: Follow your heart

-Finally, no matter how you answered all the previous questions, love is ultimately still a matter of following your heart.
+Ultimately, love is still a matter of simply following your heart.
 “This criterion is where the rubber meets the road and it’s called the ‘Love Factor,’” says Dr. Major.
-Listen to what your heart tells you when you ask yourself the following questions:
+Listen your heart while answering these questions:

 - Which one can I not wait to see?

 - Which one can I not stop thinking about?